suyal07/dc-dev-demo-test/README.md

+# Deployment Steps/Flow
+1. Deploy the setupTemplate.json file first, which is responsible for deploying two Resource Groups and a Key Vault.
+2. Create the required secrets which are to referenced in the mainTemplate.json (in our case DB user and Password).
+3. Post this, Initate the deployments from mainTemplate.json file which will spin up all the resources.

 #  Azure Post-Deployment Manual Configuration Guide

 After deploying Azure infrastructure and services, a few manual configuration steps are required to ensure everything functions correctly.
 This guide provides links to individual `README` files that cover these tasks in detail.